idmken/idmken.github.io/research/2410-curriculum/readme.md

 # Overview

-This is a proposed Identity and Access Management curriculum based on my dissertation and aligned to an IAM competency model
+This is a proposed Identity and Access Management curriculum based on my dissertation and aligned to an IAM competency model.

+Major gap in my dissertation research, which I found interested, was the lack of expertise requested around identity verification.
+It could be possible that IAM professionals are more focused on identity (directory management) and access (single sign-on) from an enterprise perspective.

+## Class Schedule - 16 weeks

 Week 1 - Digital identity and trust on a digital world